A platform bed combines simplicity with sturdiness and comes in various styles. They are a versatile option that works with any mattress type.

 Are platform beds available in all sizes?

-From a twin to a king-size, platform beds are available in all standard mattress sizes.
+From a twin size bed to a king size bed, platform beds are available in all standard mattress sizes.

 Do platform beds provide the required support for all mattress types?